vwkd/science-physics/src/thermodynamics/entropy.md

 - reversible evolution
 - no directionality of time
-- microscopic laws of physics don't have directionality of time built-in
+- fundamental laws of physics don't have directionality of time
+- directionality of time not inherent to nature of reality
 - information is conserved
 - ? can compute the past state